rantav/go-archetype/README.md

 The transformaitons file contains two main sections:

-* inputs
+* **inputs**
-* transformations
+* and **transformations**

 The *inputs* section defines user inputs, see description below.
-The *transformations* file defines the list of ordered transformations. also see below.
+The *transformations* section defines the list of ordered transformations as explained below.

 See the file transformations.yml in this very project as an example.

 ## Requesting for user input

 It is common to request user inputs in order to apply a set of transformations.
-For example you might want to request for the project name, description, wheather to include a readme file etc.
+For example you might want to request for the project name, description, whether to include this or that functionality.

 There are two type of inputs: `text` and `yesno`.
 Text provide simple, single-line text inputs.
 While yesno provides for a boolean [y/N] question.